duoduo70/Tiny-Tiny-Web/README.md

 # Tiny Tiny Web
-help you create a web server easily.
+A project for Dlang.
+It can help you create a web server easily.

 [docs(Chinese)](https://duoduo70.github.io/Tiny-Tiny-Web/)